vmagelo/msdocs-django-three-azure-services/README.md

 ### Tip 8 - PostgreSQL

-We connect to PostgreSQL with DBNAME, DBHOST, DBPASS, and DBUSER passed as environment variables and used in [settings.py](./azureproject/settings.py) and [production.py](./azureproject/production.py) to set the [DATABASES variable expected by Django](https://docs.djangoproject.com/en/4.0/ref/settings/#std:setting-DATABASES).
+We connect to PostgreSQL with DBNAME, DBHOST, and DBUSER passed as environment variables and used in [settings.py](./azureproject/settings.py) and [production.py](./azureproject/production.py) to set the [DATABASES variable expected by Django](https://docs.djangoproject.com/en/4.0/ref/settings/#std:setting-DATABASES).
 This is how we connect, but we must first be able to access the server.
 That's where networking and firewall rules come into play.

 Some ways to deal with networking: